carc1n0gen/weelnk/README.md

 ## Install

-`composer create-project carc1n0gen/weelnk path/to/install && cd path/to/install`
+`git clone https://github.com/carc1n0gen/weelnk.git path/to/install && cd path/to/install`

 The `master` branch *should* always be stable, but it is recommended to checkout the latest tagged release.
 Check out the [release page](https://github.com/carc1n0gen/weelnk/releases) for the latest updates, and upgrade/migrations guides.